samjones00/docs/docs/_documentation/templates-lite.md

 ### Updating "lite" project dependencies

-We've also enabled a novel approach for updating your "lite" project 3rd Party dependencies where instead of everyone maintaining their own bespoke configuration and a tool like **libman** for updating their local dependencies, **vue-lite** projects can just run:
+We've also enabled a novel approach for updating your "lite" project 3rd Party dependencies where instead of everyone maintaining their own bespoke configuration and a tool like **libman** for updating their local dependencies, **vue-lite** projects can simplify update their NuGet dependencies which will automatically upgrade **ServiceStack.Desktop** containing all the Vue, React, Bootstrap .js & .css library dependencies.

-    $ web +vue-lite-lib

-To update their **vue-lite** projects with the latest JS libraries and TypeScript definitions used in the default project template.

-For **react-lite** projects, run:

-    $ web +react-lite-lib

-Which just applies a gist of dependencies to your current project, overriding its existing versions with the latest.
-For more info on how this works see the [web +](/web-apply) .NET Core tool.